Internet Encyclopedia of Philosophy

-The Internet Encyclopedia of Philosophy (IEP) is a scholarly online encyclopedia, dealing with philosophy, philosophical topics, and philosophers.
-The IEP combines open access publication with peer reviewed publication of original papers.
-Contribution is generally by invitation, and contributors are recognized and leading international specialists within their field.
+The Internet Encyclopedia of Philosophy (IEP) is a scholarly online encyclopedia with around 900 articles about philosophy, philosophers, and related topics.
+The IEP publishes only peer-reviewed and blind-refereed original papers.
+Contribution is generally by invitation, and contributors are from 35 countries and are recognized as leading international specialists within their field.

 History

 The IEP was founded by philosopher James Fieser in 1995, operating through a non-profit organization with the aim of providing accessible and scholarly information on philosophy.
-The current general editors are philosophers James Fieser and Bradley Dowden, with the staff also including numerous area editors as well as volunteers.
-The entire website was redesigned in the summer of 2009, moving from static HTML pages to the open-source publishing platform WordPress.
+The current general editors are philosophers James Fieser and Bradley Dowden (since 1999) with a staff of thirty faculty members as subject-area editors plus numerous volunteers.
+The entire website was redesigned in 2009, transitioning to the open-source content management system WordPress.
+In 2025, it contained about 900 articles.

 Organization

+The general editors supervise thirty subject-area editors, who help recruit authors and referees.
+The area editors supervise the blind-refereeing process.
 The intended audience for the IEP is philosophy students and faculty who are not specialists within the field, and thus articles are written in an accessible style.
 Articles consist of a brief survey or overview, followed by the body of the article, and an annotated bibliography.
 Articles are searchable either by an alphabetical index or through a Google-power search mechanism.

 Usage

-Similarweb analytics suggest that the IEP website is accessed worldwide between two and three million times per month.
-Some 75% of this usage is through internet searches, 18% is through direct access, and 5% through referral, with the referring websites including other reference websites and university library guides.
+During any twelve month period it receives 8.2 million unique viewers, making it the most visited encyclopedia of professionally written philosophy articles.
+Similarweb analytics and Google Analytics say 75% of this usage is through internet searches, 18% is through direct access, and 5% through referral, with the referring websites including other reference websites and university library guides.